Road Cycling Event

 The first 15km of the Acheron Way tends generally upwards but you’ll barely notice it.
 The next section is a little more challenging.

 Then the Acheron Way turns to gravel, and it’s where we celebrate with the Gravel Sector.
 The gradient also increases a little.
-The surface is well and truly rideable on a road bike (just avoid the occasional pothole) but we recommend 28mm+ tyres or a sturdy 25mm option.
+The surface is well and truly rideable on a road bike (just avoid the occasional pothole) but we recommend 28mm+ tyres, if not as large as your frame will allow.
 But don’t worry, we will have your back, with tubes and a track pump every other km of the gravel; so you’re never more than 1km from what you may need to change a flat.

 For much of the first half of the 13km Gravel Sector you’ll be climbing; for most of the second half you’ll be descending.
 Use this opportunity to rest up your legs before the second challenge of the day.